johnatasjmo/cscp_notes/Module1/SectionA/Chapter2/Topic1.md

 Key changes:

-- access to read demand data for visibi
+- access to read demand data for visibility
 - trust and collaboration with SC partners
 - increase agility of trade partners (because buffer inventories will decrease)